 In 1997, members of The Singing Men of Ohio, Erik Reaves and Jason Crabill, designed the original seal for the organization.
 The seal is symbolic of the organization - each piece representing an important theme for the ensemble and uniting members new and old.
 In 2000, Cory Todd and Jimmy Schrman created another symbol for

 The Singing Men of Ohio – The Super SMO.
 The Super SMO has been used far and wide as a logo for the organization and quickly became one of the most recognizable images for The Singing Men of Ohio.
-Both of these iconic symbols were modernized by Corey Harper, a current SMO member, in 2019 and continue to represent The Singing Men of Ohio over twenty years later.
+Both of these iconic symbols were modernized in 2019 by Corey Harper, a current SMO member, and continue to represent The Singing Men of Ohio over twenty years later.

 Seal of The Singing Men of Ohio